tboudreaux/PubPolishPy/README.md

 pip instal .
 ```

-If you wish to develope for pub polish py replace the final line with
+If you wish to develop for PubPolishPy replace the final line with

 ```bash
 pip install -e .